lolsalat/CTFLib/README.md

 # CTFLib
-This requires ApacheHTTPClient library as well as the Google GSON library (cause Steam login gives me JSON responses)
+This requires ApacheHTTPClient library as well as the Google GSON library (I think this one is no longer needed?)

 Works with Java11 idk about lower versions (Should not require any major changes if you really need that though)